bids-standard/BEP028_BIDSprov/bep028spec.md

   <tr>
    <td><code>Records</code>
    </td>
    <td>REQUIRED.
-A list of provenance records (Activity, Entity, Agent, Environement), describing the provenance (see the <a href="#2-provenance-records">2.
+A list of provenance records (Activity, Entity, Agent, Environment), describing the provenance (see the <a href="#2-provenance-records">2.
 Provenance records</a> section below).
    </td>
   </tr>
 </table>

-BIDS-Prov allows this skeleton to be splitted into several *JSON* files.
+BIDS-Prov allows this skeleton to be split into several *JSON* files.
 This is described in sections [3.1.3 Suffixes](#3-1-3-suffixes) and [3.2 Provenance description levels](#3-2-provenance-description-levels).

 Using tools provided by BIDS-Prov ([5.
 Tools](#5-tools)), these JSON contents can be merged back to a structured JSON-LD as described above.